 - Confidentiality agreements

-Finally, review your benefits package.
+You should also check your benefits package.
 Pay special attention to unused vacation days or other perks that may be affected by your departure.
 Some companies may pay out unused vacation time, while others may require you to use it before leaving.

 2. Give adequate notice